selfdriven-foundation/selfdriven-finance/README.md

 ### Purpose
 - Access to funding/finance to help communities self-actuate.
-- Bringing the value of bitcoin to communities
+- Bringing the value of bitcoin to communities.

 ### Status
 - Research & Development